pronamic/wp-pronamic-feeds/README.txt

 == Installation ==

 1. Upload 'pronamic-feeds' to the '/wp-content/plugins/' directory,
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 1.2.0 =
+*	Change post status to 'draft' by default.

+= 1.1.0 =
+*	First stable relase.

-= 1.0 =
+= 1.0.0 =
-* Initial release
+*	Initial release.